carlosbarceloss/carlosbarceloss/README.md

 ### Hello, visitor! 👋

-  My name is Carlos Barcelos, I live in Passo de Torres, in the state of Santa Catarina.
-I'm studying the language Swift with UIKit, using Storyboards and ViewCode to develop applications, and after better domain this framework, I'll study also SwiftUI.
-My English level is intermediary, can easily have conversations, watch videos and read documents, but I haven't mastered the language yet, so I intend to iniciate classes as soon I'm employed.
+  My name is Carlos Barcelos.
+I'm working with the Swift language, UIKit framework, using ViewCode to develop applications.
+My English level is intermediary, can easily have conversations, watch videos and read documents.
 My experience with programming started in 2018, when I started the System Analysis and Development course, at ULBRA Campus Torres, where I had contact with projects in C, Java, JavaScript, ReactNative, Kotlin, Dart and also Swift.

-- 🔭 I’m looking for a oportunity!
+- 💼 Working at Stone Co.!
-- 🌱 I’m currently learning Swift.
+- 🌱 Currently studying & working with Swift.
 - 📫 How to reach me: carlosbarcelos@rede.ulbra.br